jacobgil/pytorch-grad-cam/README.md

 `pip install grad-cam`

+This is a repository with state of the art methods for Explainable AI for computer vision.
+This can be used for diagnosing model predictions, either in production or while developing models.
+The aim is also to serve as a benchmark of algorithms and metrics for research of new explainability methods.

 ⭐ Comprehensive collection of Pixel Attribution methods for Computer Vision.

 ⭐ Tested on many Common CNN Networks and Vision Transformers.

-⭐ Works with Classification, Object Detection, and Semantic Segmentation.
+⭐ Advanced use cases: Works with Classification, Object Detection, Semantic Segmentation, Embedding-similarity and more.

 ⭐ Includes smoothing methods to make the CAMs look nice.

 ⭐ High performance: full support for batches of images in all methods.

+⭐ Includes different metrics for evaluating and tuning explanations.

 ![visualization](https://github.com/jacobgil/jacobgil.github.io/blob/master/assets/cam_dog.gif?raw=true
 )